-Food drying is a method of food preservation that works by dehydrating the food, which inhibits the growth of bacteria and has been practiced worldwide.
+Food drying is a method of food preservation by dehydrating the food, which inhibits the growth of bacteria and has traditionally been practiced worldwide.

 Bacalhau, dried tomatoes, shark fins, dried shrimp, dried scallops, dried mushrooms, smoked salmon…